-Justing seeing my grandson's shining eyes when he spied the nest made our day.
-He may be only three, but he knows that eggs don't come out of a box; the hens lay them, silly.
+Just seeing my grandson's shining-eyes when he spied the nest made our day.
+He may be only three, but he knows that eggs do not come out of a box; the hens lay them, silly.

 These eggs had been exposed to temperatures above 30 degrees; obviously there were concerns that we should be testing eggs for freshness.

-We didn't want to get rotgut, especially as we preserved our free range eggs for our grandchildren, having three times as much omega-3; that's the stuff that makes kids more intelligent and suffer less from attention deficit.
+We did not want to get sick, especially as we reserved our free range eggs for the grandchildren, having three times as much omega-3; that is the stuff that makes kids more intelligent and suffer less from attention deficit.

-Another test for freshness is whether the yolk breaks when you crack it.
+Another test for freshness is whether the yolk breaks when dropped into the pan.

 These are both signs that the egg is not quite fresh, but probably fine to eat.